jeffboody/libvkk/core/readme.md

 	vkk_renderer_t* vkk_engine_defaultRenderer(vkk_engine_t* self);

-The vkk\_engine\_platformCmd() function allows the app to send commands to the platform.
-There are commands to turn on/off device sensors, play sounds, show the soft keyboard, load a URL in a browser and request platform permissions.
-On Linux, all commands are currently ignored except the VKK\_PLATFORM\_CMD\_EXIT, VKK\_PLATFORM\_CMD\_DOCUMENT\_CREATE and VKK\_PLATFORM\_CMD\_DOCUMENT\_OPEN commands.
-Some commands accept a message, priv or callback function as described below.
+The vkk\_engine\_platformCmd() functions allows the app to send commands to the platform.
+For example, there are commands to turn on/off device sensors, play sounds, show the soft keyboard, load a URL in a browser and request platform permissions.
+Some commands require additional parameters and have a corresponding separate platformCmd function as noted below.

 	typedef enum vkk_platformCmd_s
 	{